-Congratulations, you've said, "Yes!" and now your ever-growing wedding to-do list probably wont stop until you say "I do."
-Amongst the slew of wedding-planning tasks between celebrating your engagement and walking down the aisle is registering for wedding gifts — a fun yet time- and thought-consuming task that you certainly won't regret.
-But determining exactly when to register within your giant timeline of events can be confusing, so we're here to help!
+Congratulations, you've said, "Yes!" and now your ever-growing wedding to-do list won't stop until you say "I do."
+Amongst the slew of wedding-planning tasks between celebrating your engagement and walking down the aisle is registering for wedding gifts – a fun, yet time- and thought-consuming task that you certainly won't regret.
+But determining exactly when to register within your giant timeline of events can be confusing, so we're here to help.

-If you and your new fiancé decide to have an engagement celebration, or if a close friend or family member is throwing one for you, it's important to consider creating your wedding registry beforehand (unless it is a surprise, of course!).
+If you and your new fiancé decide to have an engagement celebration or if a close friend or family member is throwing one for you, it's important to create your wedding registry beforehand (unless it is a surprise, of course!).
 While some couples opt for a "no gift" message to spread before an engagement party, most people will still want to give a gift to celebrate your milestone.
-Without registering prior to the celebration, you might end up with a ton of "Mr. & Mrs." paraphernalia, or stuff you don't really need (or want).
+Without registering prior to the celebration, you might end up with a ton of "Mr. & Mrs." decor, or stuff you don't really need (or want).
 While all gifts should be graciously accepted and appreciated, if you can register before your engagement party, it's ideal.

 The Must-Register Deadline: Your Bridal Shower